 There are endless possibilities of querying.
 Since only you know your configuration, you have to define what should be logged and what you want to know.
-For instance, you provide a blog using static files (HTML etc.) only.
+For instance, you provide a website using static files (HTML etc.) only.
 So there is no need to request dynamic files like PHP.
-In this case, you can look for requests for PHP files (
+In this case, you can look for requests for PHP files:… cs_uri_stem LIKE "%php%"

 How to review log files